wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.4.1 =
+I fixed the German locale because of an error which was reported by the member brit77.
+This issue caused some WordPress installations to throw errors so the plugin had to be removed via FTP.

 = 1.4.0 =
 I added some new functionalities!
 Now you can enable/disable the text output and it is possible to override settings inside the shortcodes so that you can be more flexible inside your posts.